-The HIIT Trainers are competitively priced, at around $999 for the base model and $1599 for the Pro model.
+The HIIT Trainers are competitively priced, at around $999 for the base model (or free with iFit during various sales) and $1999 for the Pro model.
 The Pro is priced around the same as the mid-level Bowflex Max Trainer M5, but it has that model beat for the same reasons we mention above.

 Plus no Max Trainer comes with a touch screen console...for now.

-For under $1000 on sale, you'll be hard pressed to find an elliptical that offers you more.
+For under $1000 on sale (or free with 3 years of iFit depending on the sale), you'll be hard pressed to find an elliptical that offers you more.
 If you want the touch screen and even more features, check out the Pro version as well.